 Proofread.
 Spell-checking programs have been around since the 1970s.
 You have no excuses.
 Google’s search algorithm checks for spelling errors and grammatical errors to help determine the quality of the writing.

-Better writing yields better web content.
+Better writing means better web content.
 This is true in the eyes of Google as well as your human readers.
 People don’t want to read poor quality content that’s riddled with typos, misspellings, and grammatical errors.
 Google knows this.

 Use SEO tools and plug-ins